 You have the option of continuing to Sedbury Cliffs on the River Severn.

 All accommodations in en-suite rooms, full Welsh breakfast, luggage transfer, pick up to and from path if accommodation not on the path.
 Packed lunches and evening meals are not included in the price but can be arranged.

 Our prices are based on 2 persons sharing a room.

-Please note: we can tailor make your package in less or more days or if you want to walk the whole path combining the North Section and South Section, that is also possible in 15 nights 14 days walking.
+Please note: This package can be reversed starting in Chepstow ending in Knighton.
+We can tailor make your package in less or more days or if you want to walk the whole path combining the North Section and South Section, that is also possible in 15 nights 14 days walking.
 Rest days are also possible on all routes.